opencybersecurityalliance/kestrel-analytics/analytics/log4shell/README.md

 The `LIKE '%'` comparison will match any non-NULL value; only entries where an exploit is found will have anything in that column.

+The analytic will also add attributes for the components of the URL:
+`hostname`, `port`, `path`, and `query`.
+Some of these may be NULL.

 ## Search raw payloads

 If your datasource returns `artifact` SCOs, you can try applying the